 Note, however, that a low risk result does not guarantee a healthy pregnancy as percept is not a diagnostic test and only screens for certain conditions.

 A High Risk result means that there is an increased risk that your baby has the condition, but it is not certain.

 Invasive testing during the pregnancy, such as amniocentesis (amnio) or chorionic villus sampling (CVS), or testing after the baby is born, can tell you for certain if the baby has the condition.
 Speak with your healthcare provider about your follow-up options.

 In a small percentage of cases, percept may not be able to obtain sufficient information from your blood sample to determine an accurate result.
 If this occurs, a second blood sample may be requested.

 How much is NIPT?

-The Panorama cell-free DNA prenatal test starts from $650 NZ.
+The percept cell-free DNA prenatal test is $620 NZ.
 This cost is subject to change.

 NIPT testing is performed by Wellington Obstetrics at our Terrace location